sdatspun2/idempotency-header/draft.md

 Duplicate Request (Idempotency Key and Idempotency Fingerprint scenarios has been seen)

     Replay
         The request was replayed after the original request completed.
-The resource server MUST respond with the result of the previously completed operation, success or an    error
+The resource server MUST respond with the result of the previously completed operation, success or an error.

     Concurrent Request
         The request was replayed before the original request completed.
 The resource server MUST respond with a resource conflict error.
 See ## Error Scenarios for details.